rodprogramdev/100-days-of-code/log.md

 Today's Progress: Applied the "BEM" model in my mark-up and the use of REM units.
 Working on my navigation links.
 Thoughts: Learned how to use REM units over pixels for better responsive designs.
 Also reviewed lessons about NPM scripts.

+## Day 19: November 20, 2018
+Today's Progress: Reviewed lessons on how to use mixins, functions, and extends in SASS.
+Thoughts: Installed node.js in my laptop for SASS application in my projects.
+Going to recreate my project in Codepen.